github-early-access/actions-native-egress-firewall/README.md

 4. Commit the file to the branch the workflow will run from.

 > [!IMPORTANT]
 > Do **not** place `egress-firewall.yaml` in `.github/workflows`.
 If the file is missing, misnamed, or in the wrong directory, it will not be discovered and no policy will be enforced.
+In addition, the file name is case sensitive.

 ```text
 your-repo/